 - Keep warm and look after your health – Heat your home to at least 18°C (or 65°F) if you can.
 Sometimes illness can get worse quickly when it’s cold and you may already be under the weather.
 If you feel unwell seek help as soon as possible.
 Stock up on food and medicines so you don’t have to go out when it is icy underfoot.
 If you are not sure which medicines you need, speak to your pharmacist.

 - Not sure what to do? – If you need to see someone urgently but it is not life-threatening, ring NHS 111.
 You’ll speak to a highly trained call adviser who will assess your condition and, if necessary, transfer you to a clinician.

-Watch the videos messages from LLR’s Stay Well This Winter campaign below:
+Watch the video messages from the Leicester, Leicestershire and Rutland Stay Well This Winter campaign below: